How to Build Rapport Quickly with Prospects

 When prospects feel heard and truly understood, they are more likely to trust you and open up.

-Adapt Your Communication Style
+Find out moreAdapt Your Communication Style

 Sell with Integrity

-Leverage Humor and Warmth
+Leverage Humour and Warmth

 A touch of appropriate humour can break the ice and make the conversation feel more personal.
-Share a light anecdote or make a friendly comment just be aware that it’s appropriate for the context and the person.
+Share a light anecdote or make a friendly comment, just be aware that it’s appropriate for the context and the person.
 Being approachable and showing empathy can make you memorable and encourage the prospect to engage more openly.

 Follow Up Thoughtfully